swillner/highlight-pointer/README.md

 - Highlight using a filled or outlined dot
 - Auto-hide highlight and/or cursor after a time when not moving and re-show when moving again
+- Global hotkeys for toggling cursor or highlighter and for toggling auto-hiding

 ## Installation